andreisperid/E-TKT/docs/about.md

 ![low_DSC8695 copy annotated](https://user-images.githubusercontent.com/15098003/171303466-703fb695-e1d0-488c-8f9b-58dd55291529.jpg)

 I knew I could easily buy a brand new modern electronic thermal label printer ([such as this Brother model](https://www.brother-usa.com/products/pth110bp)), but something about the vintage embossed finish fascinated me.
-Also, these new models use expensive DRM [proprietary cartridges](https://www.brother-usa.com/products/tze335) that create a lot of trash after use, not to mention the recent models that are [DRM protected](https://hackaday.com/2022/03/30/freedmo-gets-rid-of-dymo-label-printer-drm/).
+Also, these new models use expensive DRM [proprietary cartridges](https://www.brother-usa.com/products/tze335) that create a lot of trash after use, not to mention that some other recent models are [DRM protected](https://hackaday.com/2022/03/30/freedmo-gets-rid-of-dymo-label-printer-drm/).

 After all, even though the pressing mechanism was poorly made, the daisy wheel was pretty sturdy and sharp-printing.
 So I thought: can I build over its principles to create a functional device?
 If so, then why not make it *physical-digital?*